-• Do not operate the power top with the hydraulic pump valve open.

-- Do not allow the top to remain in the suspended position.
+- Do not operate the power top with the hydraulic pump valve open. - Do not allow the top to remain in the suspended position.
 After approximately 10 minutes in the suspended position, the hydraulic pressure will release, which will allow the top and the trunk lid to lower.
 Pressing the power top switch will cancel this operation. - Always use a normal ice scraper to remove snow or ice from the rear window.
-Use of a sharp object or other tools could scratch the fabric or panels when removing snow or ice. - Always close the top when leaving your vehicle so as not to leave the interior exposed to potentially damaging outdoor conditions.
+Use of a sharp object or other tools could scratch the panels (hard top) or tear the fabric (soft top) when removing snow or ice.

-• Do not leave the top lowered for several weeks at a time.
+- Always close the top when leaving your vehicle so as not to leave the interior exposed to potentially damaging outdoor conditions. - Do not leave the top lowered for several weeks at a time.
 Close it occasionally to prevent discoloration in the folds of the fabric and to allow the creases to smooth out.
 This is especially important if the top was stowed when not completely dry.
+Failure to follow these cautions can cause damage to the convertible top components, trunk contents, and the vehicle interior: